red/web-redlake/blog-STG/4-metagrammars.md

 ## Grammars vs metagrammars

-DiaGrammar has an extra treat - it can't just parse using it's extremely powerful Red dialect, but also using a thing called metagrammars.
+DiaGrammar has an extra treat - it can't just parse using it's extremely powerful Red parse rules, but also using a thing called metagrammars.
 So what is metagrammar?

 A metagrammar is written in Red and translates the "foreign" grammar into something DiaGrammar